 - Get active by moderately exercising a few times a week to lose weight.
 Yoga, power walking, swimming, or using an elliptical are all great ways to shed extra pounds and strengthen your core.

-- Be prepared with the right supplies to confidently catch-all liquids and odors if they occur.
-The right incontinence supplies for you may be covered through insurance, so don’t battle your symptoms without them.
+- Be prepared with the right supplies.
+In order to confidently catch-all liquids and odors if they occur, you may need to use incontinence supplies.
+The right supplies may be covered through insurance, so don’t battle your symptoms without them.

-- Practice training your bladder by trying to extend the amount of time between visiting the bathroom once an urge strikes.
-Start by trying to hold it for a minute then slowly add extra minutes as your muscles become stronger.
+- Practice training your bladder.
+This can extend the amount of time between visiting the bathroom once an urge strikes.
+Start by trying to hold it for a minute, then slowly add extra minutes as your muscles become stronger.